JKBoy2244/Packet-Queue-And-Congestion-Simulator/README.md

 # Packet Queue and Congestion Simulator

-## What is it
+## What is it?

-- The purpose of the C++ simulator project is to explore and visualise how in real life, data packets can move through the network and pile up in queues as well as exploring consequences such as delay in response/network traffic or data losses when the traffic exceeds the maximum capacity.
+The purpose of this C++ simulator is to explore and visualise how data packets move through a finite network buffer and how queues can build up when packet traffic increases.

+The simulator demonstrates concepts such as packet queuing, packet loss and congestion when incoming traffic exceeds the available buffer and service capacity.

-## How does it work
+## How does it work?

-- First of all, in the project, the user configures and sets 6 information: buffer capacity, service capacity, maximum packet arrivals per tick, simulation duration, congestion threshold and output preference.
+- First, the user configures six simulation settings: buffer capacity, service capacity, maximum packet arrivals per tick, simulation duration, congestion threshold and detailed output preference.

-- Once the user does that, basically a random number of packets arrive and if there's a buffer space available then for a certain amount of space, some packets are accepted into the buffer while the remaining gets left behind.
+- During each simulation tick, a random number of packets arrives between 0 and the maximum arrival value configured by the user.

+- The simulator checks how much space is available in the buffer.
+Packets are accepted while space is available, while packets that cannot fit are dropped.

-- According to the configured service capacity, that's where the router starts transmitting packets accordingly.
+- The router then transmits packets according to the configured service capacity.

+- Any packets that are not transmitted remain in the queue and are carried over to the next simulation tick.

-- The remaining queue occupancy gets recorded and the simulator checks whether the queue has reached the congestion threshold or not.
+- The simulator records the queue occupancy and checks whether the configured congestion threshold has been reached.

+- After all simulation ticks have completed, the program displays the final packet statistics and calculated metrics.

 ## Example run

 Example configuration: